How to Overcome the ‘Who Am I to Say This?’ Spiral

 This spiral—subtle or loud—is one of the most common barriers for brilliant, mission-driven women who are ready to lead, but feel frozen by self-doubt.

 Let’s be clear: this isn’t just “imposter syndrome.”
 It’s deeper than that.
-It’s ancestral.
-Cultural.
-Lived.
-Learned.
+It’s ancestral, cultural, lived and learned.

-And if you’ve felt it, you’re not broken—you’re human.
+And if you’ve felt it, there’s nothing wrong with you—you’re human.
 And you’re not alone.

 But why does this spiral show up, especially for women leaders?

 We watched what happened to women who did speak out.
-They were criticized, mocked, dismissed—or worse.
+And we saw they were criticized, mocked, dismissed—or worse.

 But here’s the thing: staying small won’t keep you safe.
 It will keep you stuck.
 And it will keep the people who need your voice from hearing it.